Why and How to Convert a JPEG into PDF

-As everyone knows, the Internet is a place where everything is about being visual and eye-catching.
-Digital images are everywhere you look on the Internet-from web pages and e-communities to technological research and e-publishing.
+As everyone knows, the Internet is a place where everything is about visual, engaging and eye-catching content.
+Digital images are everywhere you look on the Internet: from good old web pages and social networking sites to technological research and e-publishing.

 The term JPEG actually refers to a standard for a lossy compression algorithm developed by the Joint Photographic Experts Group.
 When people use the term JPEG, they usually refer to the JPEG File Interchange Format (JFIF) that defines the way to produce an appropriate file for computer storage and transmission using a JPEG stream.

 The JPEG is an image file format used for color, grayscale and monochrome images.
 It works best for images with a subtle gradation of colors, shades and tones because of its use of a lossy compression scheme.

 More than likely, you’ve seen JPEG images mainly while opening photo attachments to emails or while searching for images on the World Wide Web.
 They contain the file extensions .jpeg, .jpg, .jpe, .jfif, and .jfi.

 Part of the JPEG’s popularity has to do with its accessibility.
 JPEG is recognized and used by so many readily available imaging software applications such as Paint Shop Pro, Photoshop, and Corel.
 Anyone owning a digital camera can easily take, edit, store and post up their JPEGs on the Internet.